1 FAM 600

 (30) As delegated, administers the Department’s program to assign certifying roles and provide an “advisory” source for FMOs or locally employed (LE) staff certifiers on the validity of payment certification, as requested.

-The managing director for Global Compensation (CGFS/GC) reports directly to the Deputy Comptroller, Charleston and:
+The managing director for the Global Compensation Directorate (CGFS/GC) reports to the principal deputy comptroller for Global Operations and:

 (1) Manages the following organizations: